 Changing Attitudes Towards Disability, Sex and Dating

 As I’ve already mentioned, I know people who have used dating apps and are disabled.
 The first question they are usually asked is “can you have sex?”.
-I’ve never had any experience of using dating apps, so thankfully I’ve never been asked this before, but why is it that able-bodied people assume our disability makes us incapable of having sex?
+I’ve never had any experience of using dating apps, so thankfully I’ve never been asked this before, but why is it that non-disabled people assume our disability makes us incapable of having sex?

 There is such a massive taboo around disability, sex and dating.
 We can’t possibly be disabled and sexual.
 Wrong!
 Disabled people can have the same feelings, desires and all that good stuff just like everyone else, disability or no disability.

-We need to see more disabled bodies in the media, on TV and marketing campaigns to break down these barriers and challenge misconceptions.
+We need to see more disabled bodies in the media, on TV and in marketing campaigns to break down these barriers and challenge misconceptions.
 Maybe then attitudes towards disability, sex and dating will change.

 This post is part of the @MDBloggersCrew “After Dark” collab!
-Check out the links below if you want to read more blog posts about disability, sex and dating.